Sonitus Time 2016-date

 Like everyone who’s new to streaming, we’re ‘learning on the job’ so we expect the Sonitus LIVE! concept to grow, adapt and evolve over time.

-To date, we only have two parameters: we prompt audiences to make donations directly to artists; and, to include those living in areas with poor internet provision, we’re happy to stream video as long as it’s been pre-recorded for Sonitus.
+We prompt audiences to make donations directly to artists; and, to include those living in areas with poor internet provision, we’re happy to stream video as long as it’s been pre-recorded for Sonitus.

 Our end goals are to build a platform with an engaged audience that supports paying all contributing artists a fee, and to be actively reaching out to performers from under-represented backgrounds to make sure performance opportunities aren’t just benefitting one group of people.
-At present, we don’t have much to offer beyond a stream key π so we’re concentrating on Phase 1 β delving into our list of contacts to establish the platform and build an audience.
-So, thanks for watching!
-And to those we’ve asked to play so far, thanks for being involved.